 H2 - The Federal Reserve emphasizes the employment rate when determining monetary policy.

 The initial exploration of the concepts behind the EDI and the Taylor Rule resulted in poorly fit models with negative Adj-R2.
-The shift to the Modified Taylor Rule with the Autoregressive term improved the model performance.
+The shift to the Modified Taylor Rule with the autoregressive term improved the model performance.

-There is proof in several of the models that the Federal Reserve places a greater emphasis on price stability than full employment when conducting Monetary Policy.
-In the three surviving models that outperform the Naïve model and align to their respective model assumptions, the coefficient for the Inflation Gap is larger than the coefficient for the Unemployment Gap.
+There is proof in several of the models that the Federal Reserve places a greater emphasis on price stability than full employment when conducting monetary policy.
+In the three surviving models that outperform the naïve model and align to their respective model assumptions, the coefficient for the Inflation Gap is larger than the coefficient for the Unemployment Gap.
 Since I am using normalized predictor variables, the coefficients are comparable.

-Given the observed model performance, even when I control for economic cycles and changes in the real interest rate, I can reject the Null hypothesis in favor of alternate hypothesis H1.
-The Federal Reserve emphasizes its inflation targets when making Monetary Policy Decisions.
+Given the observed model performance, even when I control for economic cycles and changes in the Real Interest Rate, I can reject the null hypothesis in favor of alternate hypothesis H1.
+The Federal Reserve emphasizes its inflation targets when making monetary policy decisions.

 There are a couple of areas of further exploration.
 First, the dataset used for this analysis is quarterly.
 The consistent duration of each time period simplifies that modeling a more accurate analysis would use the FOMC meeting calendar as the basis for the study.
 This adds complexity but better aligns the analysis with the decision-making timelines I am modeling.
 Second, the analysis is based on historical data.
-It implicitly assumes that the relevant GDP, Unemployment, and Inflation data is available within the prediction timeframe.
+It implicitly assumes that the relevant GDP, unemployment, and inflation data is available within the prediction timeframe.
 This implicit assumption must consider reporting lags and restatements/recalculations of the economic indicators.

 Appendix A: Model Performance